ocaml/ocamlbuild/manual/manual.md

 ## Syntax of `_tags` file <a id="reference-tags-file"></a>

-A line in the tags file is of the form
+The `_tags` file is a list of items of the form

     {pattern}: {comma-separated tag list}

+These items are ended by a newline.
+Comments (starting with `#`) and empty lines are ignored, and an escaped line break is considered as whitespace (so those items can span multiple lines).

 The `{pattern}` part is what we call a "glob expression", which is an expression built of basic logic connective on top of "glob patterns".

 The syntax of glob expressions is as follows:

 <table>
   <tr>